Learning objectives

 ```

 The pre-period synthetic tracks observed California almost perfectly.
-After 1989 the band fans out as the out-of-sample forecast horizon lengthens — that is $e_t$ at work.
+After 1989 the PI band fans out as the out-of-sample forecast horizon lengthens — that is $e_t$ at work.
 Observed California breaks below the lower bound by the early-to-mid 1990s and stays there.
-Under the SCPI framework that is the formal version of the statement chapter 5 made loosely with the placebo cloud: the post-1989 trajectory is not what synthetic California, plus its honest forecast error, would produce.
+Under the SCPI framework that is the formal version of the statement chapter 4 made loosely with the placebo cloud: the post-1989 trajectory is not what synthetic California, plus its honest forecast error, would produce.

 ## Prediction intervals across all four constraints